-DebloatProxy is a CGI or shell script that will modify a given website to remove bloat.
-Removing bloat in this case means that it will apply a configurable set of regex rules to remove certain HTML tags.
+I am a person that is often annoyed by bloat on websites.
+Therefore, I write DebloatProxy.
+It is a CGI or shell script that modifies a given website to remove bloat.
+Removing bloat means here applying a configurable set of regex rules to remove or modify certain HTML tags and attributes.

 .